Ah, the under-appreciated Thanksgiving break from school.

 Set up a craft station in the living room with anything from safety scissors and construction paper to crayons and paper towel rolls to something more advanced.
 All you really need is imagination.

 So many friends and neighbors go away to visit family for Thanksgiving.
-Offer your kids' services to dog-sit for a couple days.
+Offer your kids' services to dog-sit for a couple of days.
 It's much easier when everyone is off and you can be home 24/7 for the guest pupper, and you'll have an instant companion for your child over the break.
 Great for families that love dogs but don't have the schedule (or allowance in their lease) to have one of their own.

 In person or via satellite, nothing says Thanksgiving more than a parade.